rfl-urbaniak/teaching/menu/visualization.md

 ## Data visualization and introduction to Bayesian data analysis for journalism studies

+### Sending your project

+To submit your project, please utilize the link provided below.
+Clicking on the link will redirect you to a Google Form where you will be prompted to provide additional information.
+Kindly ensure that your project is compressed into a single folder, with a maximum size of 100MB after compression.
+Additionally, please remember to list all the authors involved.
+Feedback will be sent to the email address provided in the form.

 ### Project

 The details of your project along with the project template can be download from the link below.
 All the deadlines are visible in our calendar.
 Deadlines and the template: